scod84/scod84/README.md

-# Hi there 👋 I am Daniele, a Data Scientist based in Zurich (Switzerland)
+# Hi there 👋 I am Daniele, a Physicist (PhD) and Data Scientist based in Zurich (Switzerland)

 <!--
 This is a comment